 Share this

 There’s something quietly surreal about walking through Hyde Park before sunrise.
-The city hasn’t committed to the day yet.
-The air is cool, the light is grey-blue, and you get that first whisper of what am I doing? as you approach the Serpentine.
+The city hasn't committed to the day yet.
+The light is grey-blue, the air carries that particular cold that sits in the chest, and somewhere near the Serpentine you get the first whisper of: what exactly am I doing here?

-And the more you sit with that comparison, the more it holds.
+The more you sit with that, the more it holds.

 Early-morning winter swim at the Serpentine with our client Zoe Birch - a moment of clarity, discipline and reset that mirrors the mindset behind Passivhaus design.